-There are many different methods to insulate the wheel wells.
-Peel and Seal aluminum rolls can be a cost-effective way to cover the area.
-If you want to go this route, cargovanconversion.com has a great step-by-step video.
-Other van dwellers have used bubble-foil materials such as Reflectix or InfraStop.
 None of those methods are going to have a great R-value but they will most certainly be better than bare metal.
-If you plan to insulate the walls with yellow spray foam this would also be the perfect material to use on the wheel wells.
+If you plan to insulate your walls with yellow spray foam this would also be the perfect material to use on the wheel wells.

 Reflectix is a popular material you hear about when researching van insulation.
 This material reflects radiant heat transfer meaning it needs an air gap in order to work as designed.
 Without an air gap, the R-value of Reflectix is a 1.
 With an air gap, Reflectix has an R-value of about R-3.

 What this means is Reflectix is a good material to use anywhere there is an air gap (like a window); it is a poor material to choose anywhere there isn’t an air gap.
 In short, do not insulate your walls with Reflectix unless you plan on placing a sizable air gap in there.
-The company itself recommends at least a ¾ inch air gap between the Reflectix and the insulated area.
-This material will not work as intended when placed directly between two surfaces because it is not designed to prevent conductive heat transfer.
+We talk more about Reflectix in our post about insulating for hot weather.

 Ridged Foam Panel Insulation

 Polyiso is an excellent material choice for insulation.
 It is water resistant, and slightly flexible so it can bend around curves.
 Polyiso is rated at an R-6.